yaboygmoney/HackTheBoxWriteups/lcdp.md

 Finally, I renamed ‘new’ to ‘memcached.ini’.

-After we get the new ini file written, we execute the program so that it has to go fetch its new configuration.
+After we get the new ini file written, we execute the program so that it has to go fetch its new configuration (or it'll run from the cron job).
 ```bash
 /usr/bin/memcached
 ```